 Termites live in colonies underground.
-Sometime during the year, the younger termites will – simultaneously – fly from their nest via mud tubes they’ve created for just this purpose – to mate and locate a new nest site and sources of food.
+Sometime during the year, the younger termites will simultaneously fly from their nest via mud tubes they’ve created to mate and locate a new nest site and new food sources.
+Termite swarms typically take place in the spring and early summer in Albany & the Adirondacks.
 If your home happens to be on or near a termite colony’s nest, they could swarm in your home.

-Not so fast.
-While termites can and do destroy a home’s wood and wood superstructure, they actually are important decomposers ecologically.
-They break down plant fibers and recycle dead and decaying trees into soil (in wooded areas), so they’re actually vital to the health of woodlands and forests.
-It’s not their fault that we humans build our home out of their food (wood).
+While termites can and do destroy a home’s wood, they actually are important decomposers ecologically.
+In wooded area, termites break down plant fibers and recycle dead and decaying trees into soil, so they’re actually vital to the health of woodlands and forests.
+It’s not their fault that we build our homes out of their food!

-Pest experts estimate that for every pound a person weighs here on Earth, there just might be 1,000 pounds of termites.
-So if you weigh 150 pounds, there are 150,000 pounds of termites!
-And that’s just for one person!
-Out of all us here on Earth!
+Pest experts estimate that for every pound of human beings, there are 1,000 pounds of termites.
+So if you weigh 150 pounds, that’s equal to 150,000 pounds of termites – for just one person!

 How long have termites existed?

-Termites are far, far, FAR older than humans.
+Termites are FAR older than humans.
 They’ve also been around since long before the dinosaurs.
 Termites are thought to have appeared on the planet more than 250 million years ago.
-For comparison, dinosaurs existed no more than 230 million years ago and the first humans showed up about 4.5 million years ago.
+For comparison, dinosaurs existed no more than 230 million years ago, and the first humans showed up about 4.5 million years ago.

 Are termites everywhere?